 a) At least half of the extinguishing capacity must be placed forward of the engine but rearward of the foremost pick-up points of the front suspension.
 Waivers to this rule may be given by the CSI for an installation which can be considered to be within the main structure of the car.
-Applicable as from 1st January 1972.

 b) Provision for a clearly indicated external emergency handle which can be actuated easily by the circuit rescue personnel even at a distance with a hook.
 This emergency handle shall simultaneously initiate the fire-extinguisher, cut off the engine and isolate the battery.
-Applicable as from 1st July 1972.

 c) Compulsory fitting of a headrest capable of restraining 17 kg under a rearward acceleration of 5 G. Its dimensions shall be such that in no case can the driver's head be trapped between the roll-over bar and the headrest itself.
-Applicable as from 1st January 1972.

 d) The use of magnesium sheet will be authorized only if its thickness exceeds 3 mm.
-Applicable as from 1st January 1972.

 e) The battery must be capable of starting the engine at least twice.
 However, it will be possible to start the engine in the pits or on the dummy grid with an external power source.
 In that case, the starter socket must be installed at the rear of the car and must face rearwards.
 If male sockets are used, they must be recessed and be provided with a cover.
-Applicable as from 1st January 1972.

 f) Chromium plating of steel suspension members of over 45 tons per sq in tensile strength is forbidden.
-Applicable as from 1st January 1972.